-- Prospective Recognised Laboratories must be accredited to ISO 17025 for all the tests required for the product or material as specified on the WRAS website.
-The Accreditation Body performing the accreditation must be a signatory of the ILAC mutual recognition arrangement of Accreditation Bodies. - To apply for recognition the laboratory must complete an Application form for Laboratory Recognition (WRAS.Cust-405F1, which can be downloaded from the WRAS website) and provide WRAS with copies (written in English) of the organisation's: - ISO/EN 17025 Accreditation certificate and schedule of accredited tests. - Quality Manual (including details of laboratory facilities & resources) - Evidence of the Legal Status of Organisation (e.g. Certificate of Incorporation)

-- A signed copy of the WRAS Recognised Test Laboratory Agreement (WRAS.Cust-404) - A signed copy of the WRAS Requirements & Code of Practice (WRAS.Cust-402) - A desktop review of these documents will be performed within 2 months of receipt.
+- Prospective Recognised Test Laboratories must be accredited to ISO 17025 for all the tests required for the product or material as specified on the WRAS website.
+The Accreditation Body performing the accreditation must be a signatory of the ILAC mutual recognition arrangement of Accreditation Bodies. - To apply for recognition the laboratory must complete an Application form for Laboratory Recognition (WRAS.Cust-405F1, which can be downloaded from the WRAS website) and provide WRAS with copies (written in English) of the organisation's: - ISO/EN 17025 Accreditation certificate and schedule of accredited tests, - Quality Manual (including details of laboratory facilities & resources) - Evidence of the Legal Status of Organisation (e.g. Certificate of Incorporation) - A signed copy of the WRAS Recognised Test Laboratory Agreement (WRAS.Cust-404) - A signed copy of the WRAS Requirements & Code of Practice (WRAS.Cust-402) - A desktop review of these documents will be performed within 2 months of receipt.

-Stage 2 - Initial Audit
+Stage 2 - Initial Inspection

-- On completion of a satisfactory desktop Contract Review WRAS will schedule an audit of the relevant laboratory.
-The audit will be undertaken by a team consisting of a minimum of a Quality Management System Auditor and a technical expert.
-This will be performed as described in WRAS.Cust-406; Conduct of Laboratory Inspections and External Audits. - The laboratory shall provide additional information as detailed on the provided visit plan prior to the initial audit to allow the assessment team preparation.
-This will include copies of (written in English), but not limited to, the organisation's: - Specified procedures and records including: - Test operating procedures - Training & competency records of personnel performing the tests & details of the number of authorised Report Signatories - The cost of the audit, including a daily rate, travel costs, interpreter fees (if required) and assessor expenses, shall be met by the prospective Recognised Test Laboratory in accordance with the agreement it has entered into with WRAS (see appendix C of the Recognised Laboratory Agreement WRAS.Cust-404). - The audit will consist of a review of the Quality System and a review of the technical performance of tests appropriate to WRAS approval.
-Test samples will be provided which must be tested during the visit and witnessed by the Technical Assessor. - The report detailing the findings of the inspection will be issued to the Laboratory within one month of the audit being performed. - Any observations raised must be addressed by the prospective Recognised Test Laboratory within 3 months of the audit report date.
-Evidence of the corrective action taken by the laboratory, along with details of the appropriate mechanisms to prevent reoccurrence, shall be provided by the prospective Recognised Test Laboratory to WRAS. - Serious non-compliances which could (in the opinion of WRAS, acting reasonably) have a critical effect on the confidence of results being reported by the prospective Recognised Test Laboratory may be notified by WRAS to appropriate authorities, including (without limitation) the Accreditation Body.
-Serious non-compliances would include, but not be limited to: - situations where the non-compliance would require the withdrawal, or a significant modification (e.g. reduction of the level of backflow protection) of, approvals based on the effected test - a systematic failure - fraudulent reporting or - falsification of records.
+- On completion of a satisfactory desktop Contract Review WRAS will schedule an inspection of the relevant laboratory.
+The inspection will be undertaken by a team consisting of a minimum of a Quality Management System Inspection or and a technical expert.
+This will be performed as described in WRAS.Cust-406; Conduct of Laboratory Inspections and External Inspections. - The laboratory shall provide additional information as detailed on the provided visit plan prior to the initial inspection to allow the assessment team preparation.
+This will include copies of (written in English), but not limited to, the organisation's: - Specified procedures and records including: - Test operating procedures - Training & competency records of personnel performing the tests & details of the number of authorised Report Signatories - The cost of the inspection, including a daily rate, travel costs, interpreter fees (if required) and assessor expenses, shall be met by the prospective laboratory in accordance with the agreement it has entered into with WRAS.
+The list of fees and price list for WRAS Laboratory Recognition can be found in Appendix A below. - The inspection will consist of a review of the Quality System and a review of the technical performance of tests appropriate to WRAS approval.
+Test samples will be provided which must be tested during the visit and witnessed by the Technical Assessor. - The report detailing the findings of the inspection will be issued to the Laboratory within one month of the inspection being performed. - Any observations raised must be addressed by the prospective Recognised Test Laboratory within 3 months of the inspection report date.
+Evidence of the corrective action taken by the laboratory, along with details of the appropriate mechanisms to prevent reoccurrence, shall be provided by the prospective Recognised Test Laboratory to WRAS. - 17 Serious non-compliances which could (in the opinion of WRAS, acting reasonably) have a critical effect on the confidence of results being reported by the prospective Recognised Test Laboratory may be notified by WRAS to appropriate authorities, including (without limitation) the Accreditation Body.
+Serious non-compliances would include, but not be limited to:

+- situations where the non-compliance would require the withdrawal, or a significant modification (e.g. reduction of the level of backflow protection) of, approvals based on the effected test

+- · a systematic failure

+- fraudulent reporting or

+- falsification of records.